We are located at 790 Bay Street in Suite 508, on the southwest corner of Bay St. & College St.

 For any medical emergencies outside regular office hours contact THAS (Telephone Health Advisory Service): 1-866-553-7205.

-Taddle Creek Family Health Team is not accepting patients at this time.
+Taddle Creek Family Health Team is only accepting families of existing patients or newborns at this time.

 Attached is a list of places that may be accepting new patients.